Isaaq genocide: Erigavo

 In describing the government's response to the SNM offensive, the report observed: The government response to the attack has been particularly brutal and without regard to civilian casualties – in fact there is ample evidence that civilian casualties have been deliberately inflicted so as to destroy the support base of the SNM, which is composed mainly of people from the Isaaq tribe.
-Following the SNM attacks on the major towns of Hargeisa and Burao, government forces bombed the towns – causing over 400,000 people to flee the atrocities across the border into Ethiopia, where they are now located in refugee camps, living in appalling conditions, with inadequate water, food, shelter and medical facilities.In Sanaag region access to villages by CAA staff was denied by the military and project resources such as vehicles and drugs misappropriated by government officials.
+Following the SNM attacks on the major towns of Hargeisa and Burao, government forces bombed the towns – causing over 400,000 people to flee the atrocities across the border into Ethiopia, where they are now located in refugee camps, living in appalling conditions, with inadequate water, food, shelter and medical facilities.In Sanaag region, access to villages by CAA staff was denied by the military and project resources such as vehicles and drugs misappropriated by government officials.
 This combined with poor security, made primary health work impossible and endangered the lives of staff, leading to a withdrawal by the agency.
-Project staff were frequently harassed by the military even when attending medical emergencies and on one occasion shots were fired.
-Whilst human right have been deteriorating for some years in Somalia...we believe that the government must bear a particularly heavy responsibility for events over the last six months.
-With regards to atrocities specific to Erigavo the report noted:The military occupation of Erigavo has resulted in widespread suffering for the people of that area forcing many people flee to the bush including most of the population of Erigavo.
+Project staff were frequently harassed by the military even when attending medical emergencies, and on one occasion shots were fired.
+Whilst human rights have been deteriorating for some years in Somalia...we believe that the government must bear a particularly heavy responsibility for events over the last six months.
+With regards to atrocities specific to Erigavo, the report noted:The military occupation of Erigavo has resulted in widespread suffering for the people of that area, forcing many people to flee to the bush, including most of the population of Erigavo.
 It is believed that the military gave the elders of the village money in payment for boys as young as twelve and thirteen years of age.
 Untrained and disciplined, these youths were armed with AK47s and sent to patrol the town, unsure and ignorant of how to use their newly acquired power.
-The report noted one case where a 13-year-old girl from Erigavo was raped by six government soldiers, it also stated that "looting, raping and bashing are commonplace."
+The report noted one case where a 13-year-old girl from Erigavo was raped by six government soldiers; it also stated that "looting, raping and bashing are commonplace."
 In a separate case, a man leaving Erigavo with money and food was "robbed, beaten and shot by the military".
 His body was then "dumped in the town and was eaten to the waist by hyenas".

-In describing the Somali government policies in the region, Peter Kieseker, a spokesman for the CAA commented: "Genocide is the only word for it."
+In describing the Somali government policies in the region, Peter Kieseker, a spokesman for the CAA, commented: "Genocide is the only word for it."

 El Afweyne

-In El Afweyn in the Sanaag region and its surrounding territory "over 300 persons were killed in October 1988 in revenge for the death of an army officer who was killed by a rebel-laid landmine."
+In El Afweyn in the Sanaag region and its surrounding territory, "over 300 persons were killed in October 1988 in revenge for the death of an army officer who was killed by a rebel-laid landmine."

 Oxfam Australia (formerly known as Community Aid Abroad) described the situation in El Afweyn as follows:It is known that many people have fled from the town of Elafweyn following bombing attacks by the government forces.
 A "scorched earth" policy applied to the villages in the Elafweyn plains.
 These displaced people are hiding in the bush without adequate access to food and medical supplies.